KinseyNeas/Checkers-Project/README.md

 by KinseyNeas (Kinsey), JoshuaGammon (Josh), SStepanik (Sean), mmorale4 (Marcos)

-In this project, we have created a simple AI that can determine the next best move on a Checkers board.
+In this project, we have created a comprehensive algorithm that can determine the next best move on a Checkers board.